 Affiliation

 All grantees must be affiliated with a Peruvian organization.
-Possible affiliations include Peruvian universities, government agencies or private organizations with public interest focus, including NGOs.
-Applicants must initiate affiliation arrangements and obtain a letter of affiliation prior to submitting their applications.
+Potential affiliations include Peruvian universities, government agencies, or private organizations with a public interest focus, such as NGOs.
+Applicants are responsible for initiating affiliation arrangements and securing a letter of affiliation prior to submitting their applications.

-Affiliation details must be finalized before travel to Peru in order to obtain the appropriate visas, but this can be done between the issuance of a grant and travel to the country.
+Affiliation details must be finalized before traveling to Peru in order to obtain the appropriate visa.
+However, this can be completed between the grant award and the actual travel to the country.

 Affiliation Fees/Tuition